shelb-doc/horiseon-code-refactor/README.md

 To implement changes:
 1. Clone or fork the repository.
-2. Open the folder with your prefered IDE.
+2. Open the folder with your preferred IDE.
 3. Implement your changes.

 ## Usage